-Thinking of having a tiny wee wedding just the two of you?
+Thinking of getting married quickly and quietly, and musing over having a tiny wee wedding just the two of you?
 Well, you can do whatever you’d like for your ceremony and we would love to help.You can get married at your B&B, hotel or holiday cottage, or any place indoors, or outdoors in nature, subject to any necessary permissions.

 To get married legally you need to have two legal witnesses present.
 If you’ll secretly elope without telling anyone we can organise witnesses for you.
 Or if you're telling family and friends but still choosing to marry just the two of you, we can help organize witnesses for you.
 If coming from overseas and you’d rather take care of the legal aspect in your home country, for ease, we can also offer you a non legal ceremony of commitment or blessing or handfasting.